-Buying flood insurance can provide protection and peace of mind.
+INDIANAPOLIS, Ind. -- Buying flood insurance can provide protection and peace of mind.
 Flooding is one of the most common natural hazards in the United States.
-State and federal officials want to ensure that all Illinois residents are aware of the benefits of the National Flood Insurance Program (NFIP).
+State and federal officials want to ensure that all Indiana residents are aware of the benefits of the National Flood Insurance Program (NFIP).

 Below are some common myths and misconceptions about flood insurance.

 FACT: Most homeowners, condo unit owners, renters, and businesses in NFIP participating communities can purchase flood insurance.
 To find out if your community participates, go to www.floodsmart.gov or contact a community official or insurance agent.
 The maximum coverage amounts are:

 - Condominium unit owners: up to $250,000 in structural coverage and up to $100,000 in contents coverage